NetLogo/GoGo-RXTX-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 The NetLogo GoGo board extension is in the public domain.
 To the extent possible under law, Uri Wilensky has waived all copyright and related or neighboring rights.

+For the managing connections with GoGo devices, NetLogo uses the RXTX library, Copyright 1997-2007 by Trent Jarvi tjarvi@qbang.org "and others who actually wrote it".
+See individual source files for more information (http://users.frii.com/jarvi/rxtx/).
+The library is covered by the GNU LGPL (Lesser General Public License).
+The text of that license is included in the "docs" folder which accompanies the NetLogo download, and is also available from http://www.gnu.org/copyleft/lesser.html .